brilliantFire/brilliantFire.github.io/_posts/2018-04-24-Installing-TF-GPU-Windows-10.md

 tags: TensorFlow GPU Anaconda Windows10
 title: Installing TensorFlow-GPU on a Windows 10 Machine
 ---
 A few months back I discovered that my three-year-old Dell desktop has a small but nonetheless CUDA-enabled NVIDIA GPU.
 While the [GeForce GT 730](https://www.geforce.com/hardware/desktop-gpus/geforce-gt-730) I found - with it's itty-bitty set of 384 cores and tiny 2GB stash of VRAM -  is not super-great for training big, gnarly deep neural networks, I figured any GPU is better than no GPU.
-So, as an aspiring data scientist and big, big fan of neural networks (real *and* artificial), I got a little excited, wondering
+So, as an aspiring data scientist and big, big fan of neural networks (real *and* artificial), I got a little excited, wondering...

 > #### "How do I get TensorFlow running on this bad Larry *RIGHT EFFING NOW!?!?*"